imperva/dsfkit/examples/aws/poc/dsf_deployment/README.md

 enable_dra = true
 ```

-This configuration will enable the DRA module while disabling the DSF Hub and DAM modules.
+This configuration will enable the DRA module while disabling the DSF Sonar and DAM modules.

 #### 3. Sonar Only Deployment